-- In a medium bowl, combine coconut flour, baking powder and salt, and mix well
+- Whisk Dry Ingredients: In a medium bowl, combine coconut flour, baking powder and salt, and mix well.

-- In a large bowl, combine almond milk, butter, eggs, maple syrup and vanilla extract, and mix very well until you get a homogeneous mixture
+- Combine Wet Ingredients: In a large bowl, combine almond milk, coconut oil, eggs, maple syrup and vanilla extract, and mix very well until you get a homogeneous mixture.

-- Sift dry ingredients into the bowl of wet ingredients, and mix well with a hand mixer until a consistent pancake batter is achieved
+- Prepare Pancake Batter: Sift dry ingredients into the bowl of wet ingredients, and mix well with a hand mixer until a consistent pancake batter is achieved.

-- Serve pancakes with fresh fruit and a drizzle of maple syrup.
+- Garnish and Serve: Serve pancakes with fresh fruit and a generous drizzle of maple syrup.

 Almond Milk: I like using my 5-minute homemade almond milk, but feel free to use other non-dairy milks such as cashew milk, rice milk, oat milk, or soy milk if you prefer.
 Alternatively, if you are not lactose-intolerant, go ahead and use normal dairy milk.